 HARDI reconstruction was performed to create whole brain tract pathways by processing the diffusion MRI data in its native input space.
 ODF data is reconstructed and then fiber tracking is performed to produce a track file usable by TrackVis.

 During the final TrackVis stage, regions of interest to be processed are defined in the segmentMap.csv file.
-This file is typically not expected to be changed, and represents the atlas numbers [TODO I need an origin of these numbers – it’s not color lut].
+This file is typically not expected to be changed, and represents the atlas numbers used by the neuroanatomist during manual parcellation.
 The TrackVis stage performs a cartesian product of all regions of interest (a 3D volume of interest represented as an ROI) and all TrackVis methods (roi and roi_end), resulting in approximately 65000 intesection points (180 ROIs x 180 ROIs x 2 methods).
 Each intersection point has 14 measurable values.

 Figure 8 demonstrates a derived fiber tract (teal) between the left side insula (blue) and the left side lingual (pink) regions.
 This tract is measurable in each of the metrics described above.
 While this does not represent direct axonal connections, the diffusion of hydrogen throughout the streamline suggests directionality of diffusion, size of the tract, and diffusivity.